 The Olympic Park Observation Tower and its five different platforms offer optimal views of the Olympic Park, as well as the entire city of Beijing.
 The tower opened in 2014 and has five circular roofs, similar to the five Olympic rings.
 The observation tower is the the 22nd highest tower in the world.

 The Pangu Plaza Dragon Building

 Directly opposite the Water Cube and Bird’s Nest is the Pangu Plaza, also known as the dragon building.
 It’s actually not an Olympic building, but a hotel and office complex.
 The Pangu Plaza is the 7th tallest building in Beijing and you can spot it from almost everywhere in the city.
 It has managed to transform Beijing’s skyline, although it still reminds me more of a squishy marshmallow than a fearsome dragon.
 That doesn’t make it any less impressive, of course.

-How to get to the Beijing Olympic Green park
+How to get to the Beijing Olympic Park

-There are busses that regularly stop at the Olympic park, but the easiest way is to ride the subway.
+There are buses that regularly stop at the Olympic Park, but the easiest way is to ride the subway.
 The subway system in Beijing is very easy to navigate, so we used it as our primary mode of transportation.
 Take line 8 and get off at Forest Park South Gate, Olympic Park (Bird’s Nest and Watercube).
 Alternatively, you can get off at Olympic Sports Center station.

 If you’re planning to stay really late, keep an eye on the time.
 The last south-bound train leaves Zhuxinzhuang at 22:05 (10:05pm) and the last north-bound train leaves Nanluoguxiang at 23:00 (11:00pm).